|On this page|

-The Solid shelf tools will automatically add nodes to the geometry network of your objects to convert them to tetrahedrons before importing them into the simulation network.
+The Solid Object shelf tool will automatically add nodes to the geometry network of your objects to convert them to tetrahedrons before importing them into the simulation network.

 However, if you want to convert geometry to tetrahedrons yourself for more control, use the following guidelines for good results.